SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/ReproductionInstructions.md

 # Reproduction Instructions
+## Running Presentation Notebook
+The presentation notebook which shows the data engineering, visualization, modeling, and recommendations for this notebook is best run in [Google Colab](https://colab.research.google.com/).
+I recommend opening the notebook in google colab by linking from [GitHub](https://github.com/SSGrasland/Modeling-Hurricane-Impact-on-Florida-Real-Estate-Value-/blob/main/notebooks/0.PresentationNotebook.ipynb).
+Data can be automatically downloaded directly from [Kaggle](https://www.kaggle.com/datasets/sgrasland/hurricane-impact-on-florida-real-estate) into the notebook using a [Kaggle API Key](https://www.kaggle.com/settings/account)

+## Running Other Notebooks
 All data used in this project is available in the data folder.
 The data can be processed using the notebooks in numerical order.
-The environment used is available as a .yml file.
+The environment used is available as a .yml file found in the root directory.

 ## Downloading the Data
 ###### NOAA